 Itinerary | 8 Days

-Day 1: Our international flights will take directly to the bustling harbor city of Sydney, where we will take the time to adjust to the time change by having an introductory lesson of Australia, it's cuisine, and the photography skills we will be learning during the trip.
-Here we will take an tour of some of Sydney’s most spectacular sites.
-Highlights here include visiting the Sydney Opera House, exploring the Royal Botanical Gardens, seeing the Sydney Tower, crossing the Sydney Harbour & Bridge, and dining on a traditional welcome dinner at Pancake on the Rocks.
-Accommodation: The Rocks Hotel
+Day 1: Welcome to Straya!
+We’ll land in the bustling harbor city of Sydney, where we’ll start off with an introduction to Australia’s history, culture, and cuisine, as well as the photography skills we’ll master during the trip.
+After settling in, we’ll take a tour of some of Sydney’s most spectacular sites.
+Highlights include the Sydney Opera House, Royal Botanical Gardens, Sydney Tower, Sydney Harbour Bridge, and dining on a delicious welcome dinner at Pancake on the Rocks.
+Accommodation: The Rocks hotel

-Day 2: Today we will have the opportunity to learn about Sydney as a multicultural and gastronomical world capital, as we set off to explore the many “distinct villages” where people of particular nationalities have settled – the Italians in Haberfield, the Turkish around Auburn, the Lebanese in Punchbowl, the Greeks in Marrickville, the Vietnamese in Cabramatta, the Koreans in Eastwood, and Fairfield which is a great mix of cuisines and cultures.
-Along with our local guide we will have a morning and afternoon filled will different sights, sounds, aromas, recipes, and many tastings.
-This tour will explain the modern, international, and aboriginal cultures that exist in the city.
-In the evening you will have free time to relax, take a cooking class, attend an Opera, or take a harbor cruise to the twinkling city lights.
-Throughout the day we will focus on using natural light and beautiful settings to capture our experiences on camera.
-Accommodation: The Rocks Hotel
+Day 2: Today we’ll learn about Sydney’s role as a multicultural and gastronomical world capital, exploring the many distinct villages where people of particular nationalities have settled—the Italians in Haberfield, Turkish in Auburn, Lebanese in Punchbowl, Greeks in Marrickville, Vietnamese in Cabramatta, Koreans in Eastwood, and the great mix of cuisines and cultures in Fairfield.
+Lead by our local guide, the day will be full of different sights, sounds, aromas, recipes, and many delicious tastings.
+We’ll get an inside look at the modern, international, and aboriginal cultures that exist in the city.
+Throughout the day we’ll focus on utilizing natural light and breathtaking scenery to capture our experiences on camera.
+The evening will provide free time for relaxation or further exploration.
+Participate in a cooking class, attend an opera, or cruise the harbor, glistening with twinkling city lights.
+Accommodation: The Rocks hotel or similar

-Day 4: From Sydney we will head inland about 1-hour on our private bus to the UNESCO World Heritage Blue Mountains.
-Here you will experience sheer rock faces that plunge into eucalypt clad valleys, native flora and fauna, and gorgeous waterfalls.
-We will have the opportunity to take a cable car up the spiraling cliffs of the mountains and come close to the Three Sister Peaks, jagged ridges that still remain sacred to the Aboriginal people.
-After our trip to the mountains we will experience up-close encounters with kangaroos, koalas, and Tasmanian devils during a visit to one of the largest wildlife parks in the region.
-Our evening will end with a delicious dinner & food styling lesson.
-Accommodation: Paradise Resort Port Douglas
+Day 4: This morning we’ll head about an hour inland by private bus to the breathtaking Blue Mountains.
+Marvel at sheer rock faces plunging into eucalypt-clad valleys, native flora and fauna, and gorgeous waterfalls.
+We’ll take a cable car up the spiraling cliffs of the mountains and come close to the Three Sisters, an interesting rock formation with jagged ridges that remains sacred to the Aboriginal people.
+After our mountainous adventure, we’ll experience up-close encounters with kangaroos, koalas, and Tasmanian devils at one of the largest wildlife parks in the region.
+Our busy day will end with a mouthwatering dinner and food styling lesson.
+Accommodation: Paradise Links Resort Port Douglas or similar

 Day 5: Say hello to the charming fishing village of Port Douglas, a mere 15-minute drive from Cairns.
-This charming village is the gateway to the Great Barrier Reef.
-With the outer reef less than an hour offshore, mystical rainforests a short drive inland, and gorgeous resorts lining the coast, this city will be our home for the next 2 days.
-Today we will relax on the beautiful beaches, explore the quant fishing markets, and dine on delicious seafood.
-Here we will also have the opportunity to take a local cooking class with some of the best chefs in Northern Australia.
-We will be immersed in the fragrant spices of ground pastes, the methodical chop of local vegetables, the sizzle & steam of stir fries, and the bubbles of the deep-fry.
-Following our cooking class we will have a lesson on food styling and post production (photoshop & lightroom).
-Accommodation: Paradise Resort Port Douglas
+This scenic town is the gateway to the Great Barrier Reef.
+With the outer reef less than an hour offshore, mystical rainforests a short drive inland, and gorgeous resorts lining the coast, this mesmerizing city will be our home for the next 2 days.
+Today we’ll relax on the pristine beaches, explore the quaint fishing markets, and dine on fresh seafood.
+We’ll also take a cooking class taught by some of the best chefs in Northern Australia, immersing ourselves in the fragrant spices of ground pastes, the methodical chop of local vegetables, and the sizzle and steam of stir fry.
+After digging into the savory dishes we’ve created, we’ll have a lesson on food styling and post production using Photoshop and Lightroom.
+Accommodation: Paradise Links Resort Port Douglas or similar

-Day 6: Today you will have free time to experience the beauty of coastal Australia and possibly even venture out to see largest living structure on earth, the Great Barrier Reef.
-Whether you choose to join one of the numerous boat tours through the beautiful island chains, embark on a snorkeling trip through the turquoise waters and experience with colorful sea life, or take a once-in-a-lifetime trip deep into the depths of the reef on a SCUBA excursion, you will be left mesmerized.
-In the evening also have the opportunity to explore the diverse Northern Australia's cuisine by visiting the local markets & bazaars, learning about the different ingredients, and getting to know unique flavors that have origins in Indonesia, Papua New Guinea, and Polynesia.
-Here we will practice our travel portraiture & reportage as we explore the beauty of the North.
-Accommodation: Paradise Resort Port Douglas
+Day 6: Enjoy a morning of leisure with some free time to experience the beauty of coastal Australia (and possibly even venture out to see the largest living structure on earth, the Great Barrier Reef).
+Join one of the numerous boat tours through the scenic island chains, embark on a snorkeling trip in turquoise waters brimming with diverse sea life, or take a once-in-a-lifetime scuba diving excursion deep into the depths of the reefs.
+After a day of mesmerizing adventures, we’ll spend the evening exploring Northern Australia's mouthwatering cuisine at local markets, learning about the different ingredients and getting to know the unique flavors with origins in Indonesia, Papua New Guinea, and Polynesia.
+We’ll end the night practicing our travel portraiture and writing as we explore the unparalleled magnificence of the North.
+Accommodation: Paradise Links Resort Port Douglas or similar

-Day 7: We will wake up bright and early and after enjoying a delicious breakfast depart on Kuranda Scenic Railway, one of the most beautiful scenic railways in the world.
-The journey is spectacular, comprised of beautiful views of World Heritage Listed rainforest, steep ravines, and picturesque waterfalls within the Barron Gorge National Park.
-We will wind from Cairns to Kuranda, a beautiful village deep in the rainforest.
-At Kuranda, we will have the opportunity to visit bustling markets, explore the rainforest canopies, and even get a taste of Aboriginal culture.
-As our trip comes to a close we will have the opportunity to participate in an incredible dining experience in the heart of the rainforest.
-We will dine on authentic cuisine and watch a traditional aboriginal performance with music & dance, learning how to capture it all on camera.
-After our show, we will travel back to Cairns to overnight.
-Accommodation: Paradise Resort Port Douglas
+Day 7: Wake up bright and early, fueling up on breakfast before departing on Kuranda Scenic Railway—one of the most stunning, picturesque railways in the world.
+The journey is spectacular, comprised of striking views of lush rainforest, steep ravines, and tumbling waterfalls within the Barron Gorge National Park.
+We’ll wind from Cairns to Kuranda, a vibrant village deep within the rainforest, where we’ll stroll through bustling markets, traverse the rainforest canopies, and even get a taste of Aboriginal culture.
+As our Australian adventure comes to a close, we’ll reflect on our unforgettable time over an incredible dining experience in the heart of the rainforest.
+We’ll feast on authentic cuisine and watch a traditional aboriginal performance with music and dance, using our improved photography skills to capture it all on camera.
+Accommodation: Paradise Links Resort Port Douglas or similar